project-meucci/thimm.github.io/docs/Tasting Terroir/A-taste-of-north-dakota.md

 ---
-title: A Taste of North Dakota
+title: A Taste Of North Dakota
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Tasting Terroir  (2022-09-15)